 - Monitor requirements status by tracking requirements instability and growth, the accuracy of assumptions, and stakeholder participation

-- Identify unclear, imprecise, and missing information using requirements analysis and reviews
+- Identify unclear, imprecise, and missing information using requirements analysis and reviews with stakeholders

-- Staff for requirements development by building a cross-functional team
+- Staff for requirements development by building a cross-functional team and practicing team success factors

 - Plan for requirements risk management by eliciting meta-requirements, by brainstorming risks, risk indicators, and root causes, and by developing a requirements risk management strategy